Community gardening: Health effects of community gardens

 Community gardens have been shown to have positive health effects on those who participate in the programs, particularly in the areas of decreasing body mass index and lower rates of obesity.
 Studies have found that community gardens in schools have been found to improve average body mass index in children.
 A 2013 study found that 17% of obese or overweight children improved their body mass index over seven weeks.
 Specifically, 13% of the obese children achieved a lower body mass index in the overweight range, while 23% of overweight children achieved a normal body mass index.
 Many studies have been performed largely in low-income, Hispanic/Latino communities in the United States.
 In these programs, gardening lessons were accompanied by nutrition and cooking classes and optional parent engagement.
 Successful programs highlighted the necessity of culturally tailored programming.

 There is some evidence to suggest that community gardens have a similar effect in adults.
 A study found that community gardeners in Utah had a lower body mass index than their non-gardening siblings and unrelated neighbors.
 Administrative records were used to compare body mass indexes of community gardeners to that of unrelated neighbors, siblings, and spouses.
 Gardeners were less likely to be overweight or obese than their neighbors, and gardeners had lower body mass indexes than their siblings.
 However, there was no difference in body mass index between gardeners and their spouses which may suggest that community gardening creates healthy habits for the entire household.

 Participation in a community garden has been shown to increase both availability and consumption of fruits and vegetables in households.
 A study showed an average increase in availability of 2.55 fruits and 4.3 vegetables with participation in a community garden.
 It also showed that children in participating households consumed an average of two additional servings per week of fruits and 4.9 additional servings per week of vegetables.

+Community gardens also have notable positive effects on mental health and well-being.
+Participation in gardening activities has been associated with reduced stress, enhanced mood, and improved overall mental health.
+Studies show that engaging in community gardening fosters a sense of belonging and social connectedness, which can mitigate feelings of loneliness and isolation, particularly in urban environments.
+For instance, community gardens provide safe, communal spaces where individuals can form social bonds, build relationships, and support each other through shared activities.
+These interactions can help create resilient communities by improving both individual mental health and broader social networks.